Once your baby starts to crawl, watch out!

-They will respond so much better to positive enforcement and want to chase that high of doing a good job.
-And, after you are done walking, make sure that you give them a reward.
+They will respond much better to positive enforcement and want to chase that high of doing a good job.
+And after you are done walking, make sure you reward them.

 This could be a snack or simply a hug.
-If your baby was trying to catch a toy, let them play with it.
-Let them see there is a cause and effect between walking and achieving their goal.
+If your baby is trying to catch a toy, let them play with it.
+Let them see a cause and effect between walking and achieving their goal.

-While most babies will start to walk between 10 and 15 months, some will start sooner or even later than that.
+While most babies will walk between 10 and 15 months, some will start sooner or even later.
 So while it may be tempting – don’t try to rush your baby.

-Your baby’s bones and muscles are still developing, growing, and strengthening with each passing day, and they will walk when they are ready.
+Your baby’s bones and muscles are still developing, growing, and strengthening with each passing day, and they will walk when ready.

 But that doesn’t mean that you should stop encouraging them to walk!
 Instead, work with them to help foster their development.

-This not only helps your baby to walk but also strengthens your bond with your baby.
+This helps your baby to walk and strengthens your bond with your baby.
 In no time, your baby be off to the races!

 The first steps are probably one of the biggest milestones in your baby’s early life.
 It is something that I was keen for both my sons to achieve, but when they did, I was keen for them to slow progression down!
-On one side, the progressing is good, but on the other, the danger was lurking!
+On one side, the progress was good, but on the other, the danger was lurking!

-When kids learn to take a step, it opens their world up to new areas of your home.
-I said it above and ill say it again: Now is the time to ensure your home is baby-proof!
+When kids learn to take a step, it opens their world to new areas of your home.
+I said it above, and ill repeat it: Now is the time to ensure your home is baby-proof!